The Effectiveness of Mindfulness-Based Couple Therapy on Sleep Quality and Rumination among Women with Marital burnout

 Authors

-1 Department of psychology, Urmia University, Urmia, Iran
+1 PhD Student in Psychology, Faculty of Literature and Humanities, Urmia University, Urmia, Iran

-2 Department of Psychology, Urmia University, Urmia, Iran
+2 Associate Professor, Department of Psychology, Urmia University, Urmia, Iran

 Abstract